Supermajority: Common thresholds of supermajority

+Three-quarters

+The Constitution of the United States requires a three-quarters majority of the states to ratify a constitutional amendment.

 Two-thirds

 A two-thirds vote, when unqualified, means two-thirds or more of the votes cast.
 This voting basis is equivalent to the number of votes in favor being at least twice the number of votes against.
 Abstentions and absences may be excluded when calculating a two-thirds vote.

 The two-thirds requirement can be qualified to include the entire membership of a body instead of only those present and voting, but such a requirement must be explicitly stated (such as "two-thirds of those members duly elected and sworn").
 In this case, abstentions and absences count as votes against the proposal.
 Alternatively, the voting requirement could be specified as "two-thirds of those present", which has the effect of counting abstentions but not absences as votes against the proposal.

-For example, if there are 100 eligible voters, 67 votes are required for a supermajority (two-thirds of 100, rounded up).
-However, if two voters abstain or are absent, the total decreases to 98, and the required votes for a supermajority drops to 66 (two-thirds of 98, rounded up).
+For example, if there are 100 eligible voters, then 67 votes are required for a supermajority (two-thirds of 100, rounded up).
+However, if any one voter abstains or is absent, then the total decreases to 99, and the required votes for a supermajority drop to 66 (two-thirds of 99).

 In Italy, between 1948 and 1993, the Senate was divided into a number of single-seat constituencies, where, to get elected in a FPTP vote, a two-thirds majority of votes was required.
 Usually, it was attainable only for the South Tyrolean People's Party senators representing the German-speaking minority of South Tyrol, thus most other Senators were still elected proportionally in regional constituencies, after being grouped in party lists.

 Two-thirds is the most common supermajority requirement in the US Constitution, as set out in: Article I with regard to veto overrides; Article II with regard to treaty ratification and to presidential conviction and removal after an impeachment; and Article V with regard to the proposal of constitutional amendments either by Congress or via petitions by the states.

 Systems that exercise consensus based on a minimum threshold of two-thirds super-majority also some-what reflect the technical mathematical attributes of Byzantine Fault Tolerance which requires a super-majority consensus agreement greater than a minimum threshold of two-thirds of a group.